A REAL PHYSICAL EDUCATION

 For what has become the average first-world citizen, to even begin the journey to fitness requires a comprehensive overhaul of understanding.

 Weaknesses and injuries must be strengthened, while tight areas need to be stretched and brought into balance.
 All the structures of the body must be built up, meticulously, avoiding any and all-shortcuts that only lead to future injury, or at best, inhibiting and limiting your ultimate potential.

 You must learn about your own anatomy and function, not from a textbook, but from direct experience.
 Science may have dissected our biomechanics, but unlike machines, we cannot just replace faulty parts...we must literally grow our bodies into a more capable form.

 If you were not blessed with natural or acquired athleticism...

 If you want to reclaim your health, mobility, and longevity…

 If you want to attain a whole new body, more powerful than you have ever imagined...

-As it just so happens, I have spent the better part of two decades overcoming my own challenges, and compiling the knowledge and practices necessary to get into super shape…from scratch.
+As it just so happens, I have spent over two decades overcoming my own challenges, and compiling the knowledge and practices necessary to get into super shape…from scratch.
 Transformational bodywork combined with superior strength training technology in a single unparalleled program.